Albert Anker (1831-1910)

-We Perform Albert Anker art authentication.
-Albert Anker appraisal.
-Albert Anker certificates of authenticity (COA).
-Albert Anker analysis, research, scientific tests, full art authentications.
+We perform Albert Anker art authentication, appraisal, certificates of authenticity (COA)., analysis, research, scientific tests, full art authentications.
 We will help you sell your Albert Anker or we will sell it for you.

 Born in Switzerland, Albert Anker is well-known for his beautiful paintings of children.
 A father of four, his children often served as models for his scenes which are usually set in a pastoral backdrop or show a very tender, sweet portrayal of childhood.
 He has been called the most popular Swiss painter of the 19th century, and the quality of his paintings clearly speaks louder than words.